JetBrains/intellij-sdk-docs/CONTRIBUTING.md

 ### Building and Previewing the Site

 To build and test the site, run `rake preview`.
-This will build the site and host it, using the config provided.
-The URL of the hosted site is displayed on the screen and depends on the `baseurl` field defined in `_config.yml`.
+This will build the site and host it using the config provided.
+The URL of the hosted website is displayed on the screen and depends on the `baseurl` field defined in `_config.yml`.

 > **NOTE** You must use `localhost` as hostname, _NOT_ 0.0.0.0, otherwise fonts fail to load.

 ## Documentation Repository Submodules
-The `sdkdocs-template` directory is actually a Git submodule, and it contains a submodule to the private `webhelp-template` repository.
+The `sdkdocs-template` directory is a Git submodule, and it contains a submodule to the private `webhelp-template` repository.
 The `sdkdocs-template` repository contains build scripts and compiled and minified JS and CSS that allow the site to run.
 The private `webhelp-template` repository contains the code to build the JS and CSS.
-It is currently closed source, but the plan is to make it open source at some point, in which case it is likely the two repositories will be merged.
+It is currently closed source, but the plan is to make it open-source at some point, in which case it is likely the two repositories will be merged.

 After cloning, a submodule needs to be initialized and updated: